Church of God of Prophecy: Schisms

-In 1943-44, Homer Aubrey Tomlinson, older brother of Milton, left to form a denomination headquartered in Queens Village, Queens.
+In 1943–44, Homer Aubrey Tomlinson, older brother of Milton, left to form a denomination headquartered in Queens Village, Queens.
 This denomination would become the Church of God (Huntsville, Alabama), when it relocated its headquarters after Homer's death in 1968.
 Homer founded the Theocratic Party and was its candidate for U.S. president in 1952 and 1964.
 He was a Bishop who planned to crown himself King of the World or "King of All Nations of Men" in Jerusalem on October 7, 1966.

-In 1957, Grady R. Kent went out of the Church of God of Prophecy and formed The Church of God (Jerusalem Acres), which adopted its name in 1958.
+In 1957, Grady R. Kent went out of the Church of God of Prophecy and formed the Church of God (Jerusalem Acres), which adopted its name in 1958.

-When the Church elected a new General Overseer in 1990 after the retirement of Milton Tomlinson, the stage was set for another division.
-A small body left in 1993 after a division in the Church led to another church being formed by a group that felt that its congregation was led by God to appoint Robert J. Pruitt as their general overseer.
-That group, called is commonly known as The Church of God (Charleston, Tennessee).
+When the Church elected a new general overseer in 1990 after the retirement of Milton Tomlinson, the stage was set for another division.
+A small body left in 1993 after a division in the Church led to another Church being formed by a group that felt that its congregation was led by God to appoint Robert J. Pruitt as their general overseer.
+That group is commonly known as The Church of God (Charleston, Tennessee).